sebastiandeluca/sebastiandeluca.github.io/README.md

 I have amassed quite a lot of projects over the last 3 years, although the first years' projects are lost.
 Here's some of my all-time favourite ones.

 # Prism
 The crowned-jewel of my coding career thus far.
-Prism is the amalgamation of everything I've learned thus far, and was a true passion project for my friends and I to create.
+Prism is the amalgamation of everything I've learned, and was a true passion project for my friends and I to create.

 Prism features unqiue features like weather, save-games, a 2.5D Perspective view, an easy-to-use GUI, and more.